cpina/github-action-push-to-another-repository/README.md

 # github-action-push-to-another-repository

 Used to push generated files from a directory from Git Action step into another repository on Github.
+By design it deletes the files from the destination directory as it is meant to "publish" a set generated files.

 E.g.
 Repository pandoc-test contains Markdown and a Git Action to generate, using Pandoc, an output: HTML, PDF, odt, epub, etc.